-It will acknowledge the shared trauma and support received with the recovery operation that followed.
-It comprises a reflective space on the north bank of the river and a Memorial Wall that is being built on the south bank.
+It acknowledges the shared trauma and support received with the recovery operation that followed.
+It comprises a reflective space on the north bank of the river and a Memorial Wall on the south bank.
 Slovenian architect, Grega Vezjak’s design for the Memorial Wall was selected following a call for 'Ideas to Remember'.

 The earthquakes had a profound effect on the families of those who lost their lives, those involved in the recovery process and the people of Christchurch and Canterbury.
 A memorial to acknowledge this is an important part of the city’s recovery and history.

-Ōtākaro is managing the project and Fletcher Construction is building the project.
+Ōtākaro managed the project and Fletcher Construction built the project.

-The Earthquake Memorial will be finished in time for the sixth anniversary commemorations on 22 February 2017.
+The Earthquake Memorial was finished in time for the sixth anniversary commemorations on 22 February 2017.